 Requirements for promotion evaluations in library or academic unit by-laws may be found at P8, “University Academic Professional Probationary, Continuing Appointment, and Promotion Requirements for Academic Unit Bylaws.”
 Specific information is required of candidates being reviewed for promotion.
 The material reviewed for promotion includes information provided by candidates and any additional information required by an individual or committee to clarify or explain information provided at an earlier stage.
-External review letters are also required for promotion and continuing appointment candidates.
+External review letters are also required for probationary academic professionals going up for promotion and academic professionals with continuing status going up for promotion.
 The library or academic unit administrator, in consultation with the college, has primary responsibility to procure review letters from experts who are qualified to evaluate the candidate’s accomplishments.
 Candidates will be asked to suggest reviewers, but the administrator of the library or academic unit has the ultimate responsibility for identifying a selection of well-qualified reviewers.
 In consultation with the library or academic unit administrator, the dean/university librarian of the candidate’s college approves the choice of reviewers.

 For information about promotion file content requirements, see the following:

 Notification of Recommendations and Final Decision

 Library or Academic unit level: the administrator may provide an oral statement of the strengths and weaknesses of the case to the candidate based on the reviews at the library or academic unit level; the candidate may choose to withdraw from further consideration at this point.